pavan-kaushal/synchronized-token-bucket/README.md

 ### `custom_queue_demo.py`
 - Python doesnt allow setting priorities for threads unlike Java, hence calling for this workaround
 - Adds a `PriorityQueue` to handle tasks based on arrival time
-- to Ensure fair execution in the order of task arrival setting priorities at thread level is required
-- Useful when multiple producers are generating tasks dynamically
+- Useful when multiple producers are generating tasks dynamically ( each producer can add their tasks to the priority queue )
 - does not guarantee order of execution when multiple tasks arrive at the same time or tasks arrive between the refill cycles
+- to Ensure fair execution in the order of task arrival setting priorities at thread level is required which isnt supported in python

 ## Execution